trustcrypto/documentation-theme-jekyll/pages/mydoc/upgradeguide.md

 ### Computer Lock

 Want a quick and easy way to lock both your OnlyKey and workstation?
 Just set one of the buttons on OnlyKey as your lock button.
 When you press the button OnlyKey will automatically lock your computer screen and then lock itself.
+Configure this in the OnlyKey app [Preferences] tab.

 ### Adjustable LED Brightness

 You can now adjust the brightness of the light on OnlyKey through the app.
+Configure this in the OnlyKey app [Preferences] tab.

 ### PIN Change

 You can now change your PIN through the OnlyKey app.
 Go to the [Setup] tab to change your PINs at any time.
+Configure this in the OnlyKey app [Setup] tab.

 ### OnlyKey Quick Setup